wddimple6/afkak/README.md

 In order to run Afkak's tests, you need to install the dependencies as specified in the [install](#install) section.

-Afkak test suite uses [Tox](https://tox.readthedocs.io) to execute the tests in all the supported Python versions.
+The Afkak test suite uses [Tox](https://tox.readthedocs.io) to execute the tests in all the supported Python versions.
 The preferred method to run the tests is to install Tox in a virtual environment before running the tests: